Bluedot-Innovation/documentation/docs/APIs/Wave API/Integrate Wave API.md

 | EUROPE        | https://eu1-events.bluedot.io/wave |
 | NORTH AMERICA | https://us1-events.bluedot.io/wave |

-If you’re not sure which region your account is in, please contact us at [help@bluedot.io](mailto:help@bluedot.io).
+If you’re not sure which region your account is in, please contact us.

 API reference
 -------------